The Y Rule of Retirement: Why Men Need to Plan Differently

 Unsurprisingly, men face higher rates of heart disease, stroke and hypertension.
 Their average life expectancy trails women’s by nearly six years.

-Robert Laura, VSP Individual Vision Plans Thought Leader, warns that the physical decline men experience can also have deep emotional effects.
+Robert Laura, VSP Individual Vision Plans thought leader, warns that the physical decline men experience can also have deep emotional effects.
 He calls it “sensory retirement,” the idea that a man’s senses (hearing, vision, energy) retire along with him.
-“This can reduce a person’s desire to socialize and go out, causing further isolation or feelings of irrelevance,” he says.

-All of this underscores the importance of integrating health and longevity into financial planning, finance professionals say, especially when it comes to supporting a surviving spouse.
+All this underscores the importance of integrating health and longevity into financial planning, finance professionals say, especially when it comes to supporting a surviving spouse.

-John Power, CFP® and financial advisor at Power Plans, notes that many men claim Social Security early out of fear they won’t live long enough to benefit from waiting.
 “But in most cases, delaying until 70 and drawing from investments first is better for the surviving spouse,” he says.
 “A male spouse, given the facts, should be thinking not about how much they can collect, but how well their wife will be cared for.”

-That care includes organizing finances.
-Couples often have old 401(k)s, IRAs and accounts scattered across institutions.
-“If you're the one managing the household finances, simplifying the number of accounts can make a world of difference for your spouse later on,” says Benjamin Daniels, CFP® and financial planner at Outsourced Planning.
+“If you're the one managing the household finances, simplifying the number of accounts can make a world of difference for your spouse later on,” says Benjamin Daniel, CFP® and financial planner at Outsourced Planning.

-That’s why Daniels urges documenting where assets are held, how bills are paid, key contacts and account passwords.
+Daniels urges documenting where assets are held, how bills are paid, key contacts and account passwords.

-He also recommends survivorship-friendly tools, such as joint accounts, transfer-on-death designations and updated beneficiaries.
-And don’t overlook the “widow’s penalty,” when a surviving spouse faces higher taxes due to filing status.
+Don’t overlook the “widow’s penalty,” when a surviving spouse faces higher taxes due to filing status.
 Roth conversions or strategic withdrawals can help reduce the impact, he says.

-And when men do lose a spouse?
+When men do lose a spouse?
 It’s often not the finances that hurt most, but the loss of the one close connection they have left.

 Redefining your retired self